OJAI OLIVE OIL

 Harvest season is everyone’s favorite time of year at the ranch.
 The groves spring to life as crews of pickers collect the ripe olives, and the early winter air around the olive mill is rich with the smell of sweet, fresh fruit being pressed.
 But long before we get to harvest our bounty and mill it into liquid gold, there are 12 months of careful tending to the land.

-Olive trees love Ojai's Mediterranean climate, and they thrive here with minimal care as compared to many crops.
-Each year begins with a pruning, to trim back the previous year's overgrowth.
-Winter winds can uproot trees that get too tall, and overgrown trees won't produce as strong a bloom as those that are properly pruned.
+Olive trees love Ojai's Mediterranean climate, and they thrive here, but there is still always work to be done.
+Each year begins with a pruning, to trim back the previous year's overgrowth and make space for the new season's olives.
+Olives will only form on new growth, so pruning properly is a key component of the process.
+Winter winds can also uproot trees that get too tall, and overgrown trees won't have an much energy to devote to fruit formation.
 By spring the olive trees begin to flower, and we get our first glimpse of the season ahead.
 The spring bloom turns to baby olives in early summer, and by fall we can tell how many olives we'll be harvesting, and how well formed the fruit is that year.
 Harvest time for olives is always late fall-early winter.
-We generally pick from mid October to mid January, with most of the fruit being picked and milled in November.
+We generally pick from mid October to mid January, with most of the fruit being picked and milled in November/December.

 We pick all of our olives by hand, allowing us to be more selective in what fruit is being harvested.
 This also allows us to pick at the same rate that we process, keeping the time from tree to mill to an absolute minimum.
+This is critical, and is something that can only be done when farming on a small to moderate scale.
+Huge operations make many sacrifices to improve profitability, most of which hurt the quality of the olive oil.
+At Ojai Olive Oil we do everything with making the best possible olive oil as our primary goal, regardless of difficulty or cost.
 After being picked, the olives are carried over to the barn, and immediately poured into our olive mill.
-The mill's first step is a 'hopper', that cleans off any loose debris like leaves and twigs from the olives.
-The olives are then taken into the 'crusher', which pulverizes the fruit, pits and all.
-The resulting dark purple paste is directed into large mixing containers, where is is slowly turned for about half an hour.
-This allows the droplets of oil to find each other and coalesce, while the crushed bits of pit attach to the fruit, skin and water.
-The final phase is the oil separation, which is done by centrifuge.
-The contents of the mixers is rapidly spun, allowing the lighter olive oil to exit at one end, while all of the other, heavier elements of the paste exit the centrifuge at the other end.
+The mill's first step is a 'Hopper', that cleans off any loose debris like leaves and twigs from the olives.
+The olives are then taken into the 'Denocciolatore', which removes the pits and pulverizes the fruit.
+The resulting dark purple paste is directed into large "Granolas", or mixing containers, where it is slowly churned for about half an hour.
+This allows the droplets of oil to find each other and coalesce, while the crushed bits of fruit, skin and water cling to each other.
+The final phase is the oil separation, which is done by the "Decanter" or centrifuge.
+The contents of the mixers is rapidly spun, allowing the lighter olive oil to exit at one end, while all of the heavier elements of the paste exit the centrifuge at the other end.
 And voila!, we have the season's new extra virgin olive oil.

-Before it is ready, the oil is decanted and filtered, to remove any remaining particles of fruit, skin and pit, thereby increasing the shelf life and stability of the oil.
-After that final step, the oil is stored in stainless steel tanks, in a dark, oxygen free and temperature controlled environment.
+Before it is ready, the olive oil is decanted and filtered, to remove any remaining particles of fruit and skin, thereby increasing the shelf life and stability of the oil.
+Unfiltered olive oil is great, and wonderfully sharp and healthy, but it is also only good for a few short months after harvest.
+If left in the oil, the little particles of fruit will degrade the oil.
+Companies that claim to sell unfiltered oil are really just using several steps of decanting to do their filtering, which amounts to the same thing, just done more slowly.
+Truly unfiltered olive oil, or the Olio Nuovo as it is called in Europe, is something one can only get for a few months right after the harvest.
+After the decanting/filtering step, the oil is stored in stainless steel tanks, in a dark, oxygen free and temperature controlled environment.
 This ensures that the oil will stay fresh as long as possible, maintaining the oil's healthy polyphenols and delicate flavor throughout the year ahead.
-At Ojai Olive Oil we only sell oil that was made in the most recent season, so that you always know what you are getting is the freshest olive oil possible.
+At Ojai Olive Oil we only sell olive oil that was made in the most recent season, so that you always know what you are getting is the freshest olive oil possible.
 We also bottle continuously, so that everything sold is fresh from the barrel within a matter of days.
-We're only able to do this because we are a small operation, and because nearly our entire family lives and works on the ranch every day.
+We're only able to do this because we are a small operation, and because we live and work on the ranch every day.
 Our goal is that our love for our land, our trees, and our olive oil is evident to you when you taste it, and that you get as much enjoyment from it as we do :)